Sigma-Labs-XYZ/Example-Technical-Tests/scrabble/README.md

 | 2 tiles      | B, C, M, P, F, H, V, W, Y |
 | 1 tile       | K, J, X, Q, Z             |

-## Asynchronous Setup

-If you are completing this assessment with an Interviewer, you can safely skip this section.

-If you are completing this challenge asynchronously, then follow these instructions.

-1. Create a new repository
-2. Create a commit to signal when you have started the challenge
-3. Commit your code often
-4. At the end of the time you've been given, commit your code a final time

-Any code committed after the deadline will not be included.

 ## ⚠️ Note

 There is **far** too much work here to be done in the time you've been given.
 You are **not** expected to complete the whole challenge.